bedrockio/model/README.md

 provided as `undefined` cannot be represented in JSON which requires using either a `null` or empty string, both of which would be stored in the database if naively assigned with `Object.assign`.

+### Upsert

+This module adds a single `findOrCreate` convenience method that is easy to understand and avoids some of the gotchas that come with upserting documents in Mongoose.

 ### Slugs